MANY -LIVES.COM

 Paradises are places for the weak and traumatized, who need shelter and cannot take life's intellectual challenges.
 This is why paradise deities emphasize love [as opposed to knowledge].
 Only those who cannot go forward will choose to stay back forever.
 And paradises fulfill a valid need - the world is full of people seeking shelter.

 The Bhairava because he focuses on wisdom has a somewhat harsh view of the paradise worlds.
-He does emphasize that some gods act out of compassion to create paradise worlds to help individuals purify themselves through meditation and prayer, and thus escape the worlds of incarnation and suffering.
 He views Buddhism as a path towards spiritual maturity rather than towards happiness as an end in itself.
-In many ways, the debate about the fundemental values and goals of life is reflected in this opposition of seeking knowledge versus happiness. **

 The Bhairava's approach to paradises is generally consistent with the Buddhist worldview though many Buddhists believe that the individual who enters a paradise will eventually run out of good karma and be forced to reincarnate.
 The Bhairava takes the approach that individuals can stay in the paradises for eons, and may never be forced to reincarnate.
 Paradises can be virtually eternal for those that live according to the rules of the paradise world.
 However, any place where staying is contingent upon certain attitudes and actions which could cease is not truly eternal since at least theoretically, access to that paradise could end at any point in time.

 A common notion is that good karma is basically a kind of currency.
 Being in a paradise is like living in a luxury hotel where because it is expensive to stay there, the guests will eventually run out of money, and need to reincarnate (leave the paradise) when they become destitute.
-However, a different approach to paradises is that once the individual enters one, there developes a self-sustaining system where the individual gives devotion to the deity and the deity gives grace in return.
+However, a different approach to paradises is that once the individual enters one, there developes a self-sustaining system where the individual gives devotion and service to the deity or to those who reside in the paradise and the deity gives grace in return so the individual may remain in the paradise.
 Here, we have a kind of perpetual motion machine which does not require good karma to sustain it.
 A certain amount of good karma is required to enter the paradise but not necessarily to stay there.

 Introduction | The Bhairava or Spiritual Guide | Lives of Spiritual Weakness | Lives of Spiritual Awakening | Conclusion